JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 azureIoT.UpdateReportedProperties(reported);
 ```

-You also have the option to wait for the twin update confirmation, in this case, use a `CancellationToken` that can be cancelled.
+You also have the option to wait for the twin update confirmation, in this case, use a `CancellationToken` that can be canceled.
 Otherwise, the check will be ignored.

 Note: the function will return false if the twin reception confirmation is not checked or if it did not arrive on time.